C-D-Lewis/pebble-dev/README.md

 docker build -t pebble-sdk .
 ```

-Then run it pointing to a Pebble project directory:
+Then run it pointing to a project directory:

 ```
-./scripts/docker-dev.sh watchfaces/starfield-smooth
+./scripts/docker-dev.sh
 ```

 ### Debugging